akinomyoga/ble.sh/README.md

 - Syntax highlighting of command lines (as in `fish` shell)
 - Syntax-aware completion

+This script supports `bash` with the versions, 3.0 or larger.

+This script is provided under the BSD License (3-clause BSD license).

 ##Usage
 First, generate `ble.sh` using the following commands:
 ```bash